-You must raise the complaint within three months of the incident or, where a series of associated incidents have occurred, within three months of the last of these incidents.
-We will consider complaints made outside of this time frame if exceptional circumstances apply.
+You must raise the complaint within three months of the incident or, where a series of associate incidents have occurred, within three months of the last of these incidents.
+Complaints made outside of this time frame will be considered only if exceptional circumstances apply.